 3. Krijg de k(o)lere!
 Rot op!

 Best translated as ‘fuck off’, Kolere and rot op both mean the same thing.
 Kolera (also klere; klerelijer) is a word that stems from cholera, a disease that spread across Europe in the mid-1800s.
 The infection spread quickly by contaminated water.
 In 1866 over 1151 people in Amsterdam died of cholera.

 The Dutch curse Krijg de kolere is pronounced with a strong Amsterdam accent.
 The accent orginally stems from the Jordaan Quarter in Amsterdam.
 The phrase was made famous due to the movie (and title song of) Ciske de Rat.
-Ciske is a young boy growing up in hardship of poverty stricken Amsterdam.
-He shouts Krijg de kolere! to his abusive mother just before he kills here in a fit of rage.
+Ciske is a young boy growing up in the hardship of poverty-stricken Amsterdam.
+He shouts Krijg de kolere! to his abusive mother just before he kills her in a fit of rage.

 Other uses of the word kolere: